 These Italian wine taralli also known as Ciambelline al Vino will provide you with the most irresistible crumbly texture.
-Your platter of traditional Italian Christmas cookies must include this one!
+Your cookie platter must include this one!
 A must try!

 The step by step photo tutorial provided in this post is all you need to make the best wine biscuits.

 If you are preparing a tray of cookies for Santa, you need to include these S cookies… after all, it has his initials.
 This NO BUTTER, lightly sweetened cookie is sure to be a hit with both kids and adults.
-If you are looking for easy Italian Christmas cookies, this is the one for you!
+If you are looking for an easy Italian recipe, this is the one for you!

 This post includes a video demonstrating how easy this recipe comes together.
 Be sure to make a double batch as you will be grabbing these cookies throughout the day.
 Would you believe me if I told you they make the perfect breakfast cookie?

-What a brilliant idea to combine pistachio and almonds to create this gluten free Pistachio Amaretti cookie!
+What a brilliant idea to combine pistachio and almonds to create this gluten-free Pistachio Cookie!

 THIN CRANBERRY PISTACHIO BISCOTTI

 Here is another cookie recipe made with pistachio.
 This time it is combined with cranberries to create a unique Christmas cookie that not only tastes amazing but is addictive as well.
 The perfect addition to your Italian cookie trays for gift giving.